 Ranolazine is an anti-anginal medication.
 It works by decreasing the oxygen requirement of the heart by relaxing heart muscle.

 Common side effects of ranolazine

 - ₹117 to ₹170Sun Pharmaceutical Industries Ltd3 variant(s)

 - ₹130 to ₹172Lupin Ltd2 variant(s)

 - ₹83Glaxo SmithKline Pharmaceuticals Ltd1 variant(s)

 Expert advice for Ranolazine

-- Ranolazine prevents new attacks of angina but does not stop an acute attack.
+- Ranolazine is used in combination with other medicines to help prevent new attacks of angina (chest pain arising from heart).
+It does not stop an acute attack.

-- Does not affect heart rate, blood pressure at rest or during exercise.
+- It does not affect heart rate and blood pressure at rest or during exercise.

-- Improves HbA1c and blood sugar levels in diabetes patients.
+- It improves HbA1c and blood sugar levels in diabetes patients.

-- May produce changes in the ECG (QTc interval prolongation).
-It is recommended to get an ECG done 1 to 2 weeks after starting Ranolazine.
+- It may produce changes in the ECG (QTc interval prolongation).
+It is recommended to get an ECG done within 1 to 2 weeks of starting the medication.

 - Notify your doctor if you are taking any other medications along with Ranolazine